 For this walkthrough, create a data connector for a SQL Server Analysis Services (SSAS) database such as AdventureWorks.

 3.1.
 Create a new scorecard

 Go to the main menu, click New, and then click Scorecard.

-To change the width of the scorecard, click on the white canvas area outside of any scorecard regions, go to the Properties window, click the Layout tab, and then change the Width property to 700.
+To change the width of the scorecard, click on the canvas area outside of any scorecard regions, go to the Properties panel, click the Layout tab, and then change the Width property to 700.

 Here's what the initial scorecard looks like in the Scorecard Designer:

-Go to the Explore window, locate your AdventureWorks cube and expand it.
-Drag the Product level under the Product hierarchy and drop it onto the Grouping hierarchy region (Drag a column or hierarchy here...).
+Go to the Explore panel, locate your AdventureWorks cube, and expand it.
+Drag the Product level under the Product hierarchy and drop it onto the Grouping hierarchy area (Drag a column or hierarchy here...).

-This will cause the controls in the Group Body region to be repeated once for each product.
-The controls will be added to the region later.
+This will cause the controls in the Group Body area to be repeated once for each product.

 Switch to View mode to see the scorecard with product names displayed along the rows.